gabrielsoltz/ess-gitlab/README.md

 # EasyScan Gitlab

-Easy Scanning for Gitlab Mis-Configurations
+Easy Scanner for Gitlab Security Mis-Configurations

+## How to use it

+### Mode

 This tool can run in 2 different modes (`--mode`):

 - Inventory: It will fetch all the information for a specific scope (`check` + `id`).
 - Baseline: It will fetch all the information for a specific scope (`check` + `id`) and compare with the baseline definition for that scope for generating a miss-configuration report

-## How to use it

-### Project ID / Group ID / All Projects
+### ID: Project ID / Group ID / All Projects

 You can define `--id` as a "project id", as a "group id" for getting all project ids under that group or "all" for getting all project ids.
+You can use spaces to add more than 1.

 ### Gitlab Token